Harmon scores 18; No. 24 Oklahoma tops No. 9 Alabama - WHIZ News

 Manek struggled with his shot before he scored in close and was fouled.
 His free throw put the Sooners up 47-40.
 Manek followed with a 3 to put Oklahoma up 50-41 with just under 12 minutes remaining.
 The Sooners pushed their lead to 12 points before the Crimson Tide rallied.
 A pair of free throws by Keon Ellis gave Alabama a 60-59 lead with just under four minutes to play.

 Oklahoma responded again.
-With a 63-61 lead in the final minute, the Sooners worked the shot clock down before Harkless hit a turnaround to push the lead to four with 19 seconds remaining and put the Sooners in control for good.
+With a 63-61 lead in the final minute, the Sooners worked the shot clock down before Harkless hit a difficult turnaround in the lane to push the lead to four with 19 seconds remaining and put Oklahoma in control for good.

+“It was great,” Kruger said of Harkless’ shot.
+“It wasn’t picture by the book, necessarily.
+He had to kinda pivot a couple of times.
+The toughness to hang in there and get it off — it was huge.
+Huge play by E.J., and credit to him.
+Then we got a stop on the other end, and that was important as well.”

 POLL IMPLICATIONS